sharonzhou/CS236G/index.md

 ## Course Components
 * In class lectures - twice a week on {{ site.course.time}} (hosted on {{ site.course.venue }}).
-* Video lectures, programming assignments, and quizzes on Coursera
+* Video lectures, programming assignments, and quizzes on Coursera.
 * [The final project](/project)

 ## Lecture Schedule <a name="table"></a>